University of Iloilo: History

 On May 26, 1993, upon the death of Don Fernando, Hon.
 Alberto J. Lopez took over as President of the university.

-On June 25, 1993, a month after the death of Don Fernando H. Lopez, the FHL Museum dedicated to his memory, was inaugurated.
+On June 25, 1993, a month after the death of Don Fernando Lopez, the FHL Museum dedicated to his memory, was inaugurated.
 This became part of the University‘s Learning Resource Center.
 In the same year, the Ungka Campus became the site of the Marine Engineering classrooms.
 On September 1, 1993, the Colleges of Law, Arts and Sciences, and Education were granted Level II accreditation status by the PAASCU.
 In June 1994, the University of Iloilo Graduate School offered the Master in Business Administration.
 In 1998, the University of Iloilo Graduate School was granted CHED recognition for its Master in Public Administration Program.
 In May 1999, the BS Marine Engineering of the College of Engineering passed the CHED evaluation for Maritime Education program.

 In AY 2000-2001, the College of Engineering program was awarded the Certificate of Compliance with the requirements set forth by ISO 9002:1994 by the ABS Quality Evaluation Incorporated, applicable to the “Provision of Maritime Education in accordance with CHED Rules and STCW ’95 Convention.”
 In August 2005, the B.S.
 Marine Engineering program was granted government recognition.

 The University created a Community Extension Program through its Community Extension Services Center (CESC), which would hold educational assistance, training, livelihood and environmental projects, tutorial services, and values-oriented classes.
 It later increased its community partners from two barangays to seven and adopted three schools.
 The CESC partnered with the ERDA Foundation, Department of Education, Bureau of Nonformal Education, the City Planning Office, ERDA-UNICEF, Australian Aid (AUSAID), the International Marinelife Alliance, and became a member of the Iloilo City Task Force on Child Labor.

 In the second semester of AY 2002-2003, the College of Criminology launched the BS in Criminology-ETEEAP (Expanded Tertiary Education Equivalency and Accreditation Program) as a CHED-NAPOLCOM deputized HEI.
 This BS in Criminology-ETEEAP is especially offered by the University of Iloilo to enable the regular members of the Philippine National Police (PNP) the opportunity to obtain college education.
 It is also open to regular members of the BJMP, BFP, P&PA, NBI, PPA, and members of government and private institutions with Criminology-related functions.

 In 2008, the university was acquired by PHINMA.
 It became part of PEN or PHINMA Education Network in April 2009.
 Its sister schools are Araullo University, Cagayan de Oro College, and University of Pangasinan.
+In 2025, PHINMA University of Iloilo announced its plan to establish a campus in Roxas City.